What’s New in Bangkok: January - March 2019

 The wine list here is full of natural wines that the partner team has loved, researched, and handpicked.
-They’re free of yeast, additives, and fining agents, and haven’t gone through filtration.
-Simply put, these wines are made with a natural, bare-bones method.
+They’re free of yeast, additives, and fining agents, and didn't go through any filtration.
+Simply put, these wines are made with a natural, bare-bone method.

 The Rose Natural Wine offers about 25 options of by-the-glass wines, which will change every month.
 This encourages drinkers to try new wines so they’ll perhaps fall in love with natural wines like the partners did.
 (Prices are quite friendly at 275-575 THB per glass.)

 The bar serves western delectables in ‘small bites’, focusing mainly on simple dishes that aren’t too filling and pair well with wine.
 For example, meat for the red wines, seafood for the white, as well as basic cold cuts.